lisbethmarianne/lisbethmarianne.github.io/_posts/2015-11-24-sinatra-members.markdown

 image:  /assets/sinatramembers_2015-11-24.png
 date:   2015-11-24 18:24:49 +0100
 categories: Ruby Sinatra PostgreSQL Heroku
+description: This little Sinatra App was inspired by the Webapps for Beginners book by the Ruby Monstas.
+At the time I was doing this, the Ruby Monstas decided to get everyone to Eurucamp, a ruby conference in Potsdam.
+So I made this App into a list of participant of Eurucamp 2015.
 ---
 This little [Sinatra][sinatra] App was inspired by the [Webapps for Beginners][rubymonstas-webapps] book by the Ruby Monstas.
 I was the first to test this new book and I really loved it.
 Being able to put something out on the world wide web was and still is a really great feeling.